 You are here: Homepage > About Us

-The functions of the Commission are to study and keep under constant review the statutory and other laws comprising the law of the Cayman Islands with a view to its systematic development and reform, including in particular –
+In accordance with the Law, the Commission's mandate is to study and keep under constant review the statutes and other laws comprising the law of the Cayman Islands with a view to its systematic development and reform, including in particular –

 - the modification of any branch of the law as far as that is practicable;

 - the elimination of anomalies in the law, the repeal of obsolete and unnecessary enactments and the simplification and modernisation of the law;

 - the development of new areas in the law with the aim of making them more responsive to the changing needs of Cayman Islands society;